 Moderate physical activity, such as walking, helps you lose weight and keep your weight down.
 At least 30 minutes of exercise a day is recommended.

-Try to exercise at least five days a week.
+- Try to exercise at least five days a week.

-Not exercising will sabotage any weight loss plan.
+- Not exercising will sabotage any weight loss plan.
 Add movement, even in short 10-minute bursts throughout your day to get in 30 minutes a day.

-Simple measures such as parking at the far end of the parking lot and taking the stairs instead of the elevator eventually add up to help you lose weight.
+- Simple measures such as parking at the far end of the parking lot and taking the stairs instead of the elevator eventually add up to help you lose weight.

-Exercise strengthens your muscles and improves the function of your heart and lungs.
+- Exercise strengthens your muscles and improves the function of your heart and lungs.

-If you are obese, particularly if you are inactive or have medical problems, check with a health care professional before starting an exercise program.
+- If you are obese, particularly if you are inactive or have medical problems, check with a health care professional before starting an exercise program.

 When walking for weight loss, distance is important, not speed.
 Wear a pedometer to measure your steps and then find ways to add steps during your daily activity.